matthew-brett/msc_imaging/matlab_faq_2018.md

 > task, the subject will know that presentations 1, 2, and 3 cannot be
 > targets.

-As Justin pointed out, this is wrong, and you should discard the first N trials.
+As Justin Chung pointed out, this is wrong, and you should discard the first N trials.
 The first trial number that a target can appear is N + 1, and therefore the first N trials cannot be targets.
 For example, for a 1-back task, the first trial cannot be a target, but the second trial can (trial